QuantozTechnology/qbs-white-label-app/mobile/README.md

 ```bash
 eas build --profile development
 ```

+IMPORTANT: as of Expo SDK 49, EAS Build will use the variables set in the `eas.json` file (extra.env object), and after loading these also using the ones stored in EAS Secrets (read further down)

 When the build is ready, you will be able to run the app using the following command (select the development build you just created when prompted)